veragluscevic/dmdd/docs/index.rst

 A python package that enables simple simulation and Bayesian posterior analysis of nuclear-recoil data from dark matter direct detection experiments for a wide variety of theories of dark matter-nucleon interactions.
+The code is being actively developed on `GitHub
+<http://github.com/veragluscevic/dmdd>`_;  please feel free to
+contribute pull requests or raise issues.

 ``dmdd`` has the following features: